Homebuyer.com - Happy Homebuying™ - Expert mortgage guidance and tools

 Bill NumberChamberSponsorDate Introduced

-The VA Home Loan Awareness Act of 2025 is a bill to boost outreach and education about the VA Home Loan program for eligible veterans and service members.
-The bill aims to increase utilization of VA mortgages by making sure more borrowers know about their benefits and understand how to use them.
+The VA Home Loan Awareness Act of 2025 would boost outreach and education about the VA Home Loan program for eligible veterans and service members.
+The bill aims to increase awareness and utilization of VA mortgages as a homebuying option.

-VA loans offer significant advantages to eligible borrowers, including no down payment requirements, no private mortgage insurance, and competitive interest rates.
-Despite these benefits, many veterans and service members don't know about the program or find the process confusing.
+VA loans already offer significant advantages including no down payment requirements, no private mortgage insurance, and competitive interest rates.
+However, many eligible borrowers are unaware of these benefits or find the process confusing.
+This bill would address those gaps through enhanced education and outreach efforts.

 Note that bills often change on their way to becoming law, so this page will update as new details emerge.
 For real-time updates, subscribe to our newsletter.